-E. Timeline
+B. Timeline

-Construction of the project commenced on October 6, 2014.
+Construction of the Project commenced on October 6, 2014.
 Heavy equipment work in the channel ended on October 16, 2014.
 Revegetation, irrigation, final grading and most of the site demobilization ended by November 9, 2014.
-Large tree logs that were utilized for project construction were removed from the site on December 10, 2011.
-Minor adjustments were made to the project area following the December 11, 2014 storm event.
-The project was deemed complete on December 15, 2014.
+Large tree logs that were utilized for Project construction were removed from the site on December 10, 2014.
+Minor adjustments were made to the Project area following the December 11, 2014 storm event.
+The Project was deemed complete on December 15, 2014.

-F. Monitoring plan
+C. Monitoring plan

-The project monitoring period commenced December 15, 2015, the date of project completion.
-Monitoring will be conducted by UC Berkeley staff according to the methods and monitoring schedule outlined in the Strawberry Creek Ecological Stabilization Project Mitigation Monitoring Plan (MMP, Attachment B), with some alterations as required by the permit's certification conditions (pages 13-20 of Attachment C).
+The Project monitoring period commenced December 15, 2015, the date of Project completion.
+Monitoring will be conducted by UC Berkeley staff according to the methods and monitoring schedule outlined in the Strawberry Creek Ecological Stabilization Project Mitigation Monitoring Plan (MMP, Attachment C), with some alterations as required by the permit's certification conditions (pages 13-20 of Attachment D).
 Annual monitoring data will be gathered during the late spring or early summer of each monitoring year, and results will be analyzed to determine performance and success criteria as stipulated in the MMP and the permit.
-Annual monitoring reports will be submitted to the Regional Water Quality Control Board by December 31 of each monitoring year.
+Annual monitoring reports will be submitted to the Regional Water Quality Control Board by December 31 of each monitoring year for a period of 10 years (Years 1-5, 7, 9, and 10).
+The final monitoring report will be submitted by December 31, 2025.